-Fit: True to size, low volume.
+Fit: True to size.
+Medium width, low volume.

 Style: Internal split toe.

 The R3 Yulex Split toe is 85 percent Yulex natural rubber and fair trade certified – no other pair of booties on the market is that friendly to the environment or the people making them.
 Under the hood, this boot’s got some serious features.
-Including a z-strap with super sturdy webbing, arch support, and incredible fit, The internal split toe also does a great job of allowing for more mobility in your big piggie without sacrificing warmth.
+Including a z-strap with super sturdy webbing, arch support, and an incredible fit.
+The internal split toe also does a great job of allowing for more mobility in your big piggie without sacrificing warmth.
 No noticeable sacrifice in board feel, no “folding,” and all-around a very solid option with minimal environmental impact.

 Check Price on Evo